Why Adalo Works for Building Apps with SAP HANA Data

 If you suspect connectivity issues, start by confirming that your SAP HANA instance is in the RUNNING state in SAP HANA Cloud Central.
 Next, check that the SQL Endpoint, host name, and port are correctly entered in DreamFactory's connection settings.
 Also, ensure that TLS (Transport Layer Security) is enabled for secure communication.

 For further debugging, tools like Postman or Adalo's API testing can be invaluable.
 These tools let you isolate the problem to either credentials or the data request itself.
 Creating a simplified test app in Adalo that focuses solely on the connection can also help by removing any complex app logic from the equation.
+This process is similar to how you would set up Airtable as an external collection to verify data flow.

 If the connection works but data access still fails, you may be dealing with missing authorizations.
 Run the SQL command call SYS.GET_INSUFFICIENT_PRIVILEGE_ERROR_DETAILS ('<GUID>', ?) in SAP HANA to identify missing privileges, such as SELECT or SELECT METADATA.
 This will give you a clear path to resolving authorization issues.